This post may contain affiliate links. Please read my disclosure policy for more details.

 - Press the dough out with your fingers to fit the baking pan

-- Leave to rise again for other 20 MINUTES
+- Leave to rise again for an extra 20 MINUTES

-- After this time, pour the oil-and-water mixture on top
+- After this time, pour the brine over the dough

-Warm oven method: this is a trick to help you to make the dough rise faster.
+The warm oven method helps you.
 Basically, preheat the oven at low temperature, then turn it off and create a warm environment for the dough to rise in.

-Brine: this is the emulsion of olive oil, water and salt that you spread on the surface of the focaccia before the last leavening.
-It will evaporate during cooking, but at the same time, it will keep moist the holes you made with your fingertips.
-Plus, it gives you a crust with a pronounced yet delicate olive-oil flavor.
-SO DELICIOUS!
+The brine is an emulsion of olive oil, water, and salt that you spread on the surface of the focaccia.
+It will evaporate during cooking, but it will keep focaccia moist, especially the holes you made with your fingertips.

 I would love to hear from you!

-- 2 cups unbleached all-purpose flour (I use 1/2 all-purp+1/2 spelt flour), plus more for dusting
+- 2 cups (250 grams) unbleached all-purpose flour, plus more for dusting

 - 1 1/2 tsp dry instant yeast